mru00/crane_gps_watch/README.md

 * [Ascen Smart GPS watch GPS300](http://forums.watchuseek.com/f296/new-comer-ascen-gps-watch-comprehensive-review-pics-630057.html)
 * [Tech4O Discover GPS](http://tech4o.shptron.com/p/discover-gps/tech4o_outdoor-multifunction_gps_discover-gps?pp=8)

 I guess that all GPS watches delivered with "GPS Master" software work.
+Please understand that this tool will not provide firmware updates for your watch.
+Check for updates with the original software.

 [Krippl Watches](http://www.krippl-watches.com/en/wrist-watch/) is probably the importer/brander of the Crane watch.